theBrianCui/CSC-143-Notes/03.16-Functional_Programming/src/README.md

 `Collections.sort(List, Comparator)` can be thought of as a higher-order function:

  - The function itself accepts a "function" as an argument, the `Comparator<T>`
- - The `compare(T, T)` method is invoked on pairs of elements in the list
+ - The `compare(T, T)` method inside the argument is invoked on pairs of elements in the list

 "Okay that's nice," you say,
 "but we still want to tease apart the method `compare` with its class."